Last Updated on July 1, 2022 by Chris

 Since supply is so restricted these days, it’s worth checking rentals both at the airport and off-airport locations.
 Local neighborhood offices with small parking lots often don’t keep a lot of cars in inventory.
 That means rates can be sky high or cars might be sold out completely.
 Conversely, if you’re flying into an airport and can’t find a good rate, try neighborhood offices near the airport.
 These locations tend to cater to a different market and often offer lower rates—and lower taxes, too.
 In many cases, renting off-airport is much cheaper even after paying for an Uber or taxi from the airport.

 Don’t panic if everything is sold out online.

-Here’s another reason to request a quote from AutoSlash: If our system doesn’t find any results, our team gets an alert and we’ll take an extra look at your request with the aim to find you something that will work.
+Here’s another reason to request a quote from AutoSlash.
+If our system doesn’t find any results, our team gets an alert.
+We’ll take an extra look at your request with the aim to find you something that will work.
 Sometimes a slight adjustment to the time, car size, or location can reveal options that were hidden.

 Don’t feel pressured to buy insurance on the spot.